qualcomm-linux/qcom-deb-images/README.md

 The RB3 Gen2 board boots from UFS by default.
 To flash a disk image to the UFS storage of the RB3 Gen2 board:
 1. provision some known good early boot assets by flashing the Yocto edition of [Qualcomm Linux](https://www.qualcomm.com/developer/software/qualcomm-linux)
-1. unless you've got a recent debos that supports creating images with a 4096B sector size, convert the debos disk image from 512B to 4096B sector sizes; this sample script can be used as a workaround until [debos gains support for setting the sector size](https://github.com/go-debos/debos/issues/537) but it's a britle approach which requires root, the workaround script is also full of hardcoded expectations and might need local tweaks:
-    ```bash
-    sudo scripts/workaround-convert-sector-size disk.img disk-4096.img 4096
-    ```
 1. create a `rawprogram-ufs.xml` file instructing QDL to flash to the first UFS LUN (LUN0):
     ```xml
     <?xml version="1.0" ?>